Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Discussion

 Although our derivations assume circular binaries, the geometric structure is robust to moderate eccentricity.
 For typical PTA sources, the quadrupole ($n=2$) harmonic dominates, meaning the cross correlations remain governed by the circular fingerprint $\Upsilon_{ab}$~\cite{enoki_effect_2007, TaylorHuertaGair2016}.
 The framework also naturally extends to testing General Relativity: replacing the GR tensor polarization tensors with scalar or vector modes yields modified fingerprints with distinct angular structure~\cite{Eardley1973a, LeeJenetPrice2008, ChamberlinSiemens2012, Qin2021, ng15-altpol}, offering a clean probe of non-tensorial polarization content.
+We develop this direction in a companion paper~\citep{Zheng2026}, extending the single-source fingerprint formalism to tests of general relativity.

 Finally, we look toward the era of high-precision astrometry.
 As summarized in Appendix~\ref{sec:pulsar-terms-CW}, accurate pulsar distances will eventually allow us to move beyond Earth-term fingerprints and exploit the pulsar terms coherently.
-This opens the door to measuring chirp masses and source distances via parallax, effectively turning the array into a galacto-centric interferometer~\cite{corbincornish2010, Mingarelli2012}.
+This opens the door to measuring chirp masses and source distances via parallax, effectively turning the array into a galactic-scale interferometer~\cite{corbincornish2010, Mingarelli2012}.
 This transition will likely follow a hybrid path: using the robust Earth-term fingerprints $\Upsilon_{ab}$ to identify and localize candidates today, and adding coherent pulsar-term modeling for high-precision pulsars as data quality permits.
-Multimessenger constraints from the \textit{Fermi} PTA can further support this by identifying targeted millisecond pulsars near candidate GW sources~\cite{kerr, fermi-pta}.
+Multimessenger constraints from the \textit{Fermi} PTA can further support this by identifying targeted millisecond pulsars near candidate GW sources~\cite{Kerr, fermi-pta}.